quentinneal/northleaf-lodge/README.md

 # NorthLeaf Lodge

-A full stack hotel booking application.
+A hotel booking application.
+Contains a slider, room filters and a checkout section.

 [Demo](https://northleaf-lodge-live-quentin.herokuapp.com/)